From Horowitz -- Polchinski to Thirring and Back: Some useful integrals

 In this appendix, we list some technical results that were used in the text.
 We use the conventions of \cite{Polchinski:1998rq} for the integration measure (given by eq.
 (2.1.7) in \cite{Polchinski:1998rq}), the definition of the delta function (2.1.8), and the form of the action for a canonically normalized scalar field, (2.1.10).

 Using these conventions, one has

-Note that (\ref{dz21}) and (\ref{dz22}) can be derived from (\ref{dz11}) by taking derivatives with respect to $z_1$ and $\bar z_2$.
-As explained in the text, the volume of the CKG, $\Omega$, is given by the integral in (\ref{vthreea}).
+Note that (\ref{dz21}) and (\ref{dz22}) can be derived from (\ref{dz11}) by taking derivatives with respect to $z_1$ and $\bar z_2$.\footnote{One may also verify (\ref{dz21}) by integrating by parts and using the identity $\partial_z\frac{1}{\bar z}=2\pi\delta^{(2)}(z)$, which follows from Stokes’ theorem.} As explained in the text, the volume of the CKG, $\Omega$, is given by the integral in (\ref{vthreea}).
 One can also integrate over one of the three variables and express it as:

 where we used the integral~\footnote{In equations \eqref{dz11}, \eqref{twolog}, \eqref{int3pt}, we omitted for simplicity the cutoff dependence in the argument of the log.} \be \int \frac{d^2\xi} {|\xi-z|^2|\xi-w|^2}=4\pi\frac{\ln |z-w|^2}{|z-w|^2}~, \ee which can be derived from